-This may include progress in areas other than attainment, for example, social needs.
-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
+This may include progress in areas other than attainment, such as social needs.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment and the views and wishes of the pupil and their parents.
+We will use this to determine the needed support and whether we can provide it by adapting our core offer or whether something different or additional is required.